Skip to content

 mid-range

-Best for: Automotive tier 1–3 suppliers needing OEM-compliant EDI and scheduling
+Best for: Automotive tier 1–3 suppliers needing OEM-compliant EDI, CUM accounting, and release scheduling

 mid-range

-Best for: Automotive suppliers wanting integrated ERP + MES in the cloud
+Best for: High-volume automotive suppliers wanting ERP + MES + quality in a single cloud system

 Epicor Kinetic